patrickolvera/mws-restaurant-stage-1/README.md

 - Create and implement a Mobile Responsive Design
 - Design and build improved desktop layout
 - Add accessibility features for visually impaired and/or screen reader users
-- Redesign website for aesthics
+- Redesign website for aesthetics
 - Implement a service worker and caching for offline functionality
 - Refactored some of the code to improve future developer experience